Keyword difficulty was a welcome addition when first introduced over a decade ago. Things were simpler back then.

 In this situation the topic starts at a hard point (70 Difficulty), but it’s slightly harder for you (85 Personalized Difficulty) based on your authority disadvantage.

-As the name implies, personalized difficulty is a metric that’s personalized to your site’s particular situation.
+As the name implies, Personalized Difficulty is a metric that’s personalized to your site’s particular situation.
 If you publish a great deal of high-performing expert-level content surrounding a particular topic, it will be easier to rank additional content on that topic.
 You have a competitive advantage based on your content.

-Combining Opportunity Score With Personalized Difficulty
+Combining Personalized Difficulty With Other Metrics

 Keyword Difficulty vs Personalized Difficulty